json-schema-org/json-schema-spec/jsonschema-core.md

 ### Extending JSON Schema {#extending}

-Additional schema keywords and schema vocabularies MAY be defined by any entity.
-Save for explicit agreement, schema authors SHALL NOT expect these additional keywords and vocabularies to be supported by implementations that do not explicitly document such support.
+Additional schema keywords MAY be defined by any entity.
+Save for explicit agreement, schema authors SHALL NOT expect these additional keywords to be supported by implementations that do not explicitly document such support.

-Implementations MAY provide the ability to register or load handlers for vocabularies that they do not support directly.
+Implementations MAY provide the ability to register or load handlers for keywords that they do not support directly.
 The exact mechanism for registering and implementing such handlers is implementation-dependent.

 #### Implicit annotation keywords {#implicit-annotations}